-- Clinical Evaluation – After a thorough checkup of your physical and dental health to ascertain your eligibility to get dental implants, your dentist will prepare a detailed treatment plan which will be customized according to your dental needs
+After a thorough checkup of your physical and dental health to find out your eligibility to get dental implants, your dentist will prepare a detailed treatment plan.
+They will customize the treatment plan according to your dental needs.

-- Inserting the Implant – before starting the surgical procedure for placing an implant, your dentist will first administer anesthesia to make you pain-free and comfortable.
-Afterwards, an incision will be made over the soft tissues where the implant is to be inserted, to expose the underlying jaw bone.
-A hole will be drilled into the bone, followed by carefully screwing the implant into position while applying gentle forces.
+Before starting the surgical procedure for placing an implant, your dentist will first administer anesthesia to make you pain-free and comfortable.
+Afterward, the dentist makes an incision over the soft tissues where they will insert the implant, to expose the underlying jaw bone.
+Then they drill a hole into the bone, followed by carefully screwing the implant into position while applying gentle forces.

-- Attaching the Healing Screw – after 4-6 months of implant placement, your dentist will order an x-ray to visualize if fusion of the bone and implant has taken place.
-Next, a healing collar is placed over it to allow for undisturbed healing of the surgical site which allows guides the attachment of gum tissue around the implant.
-A temporary crown or a denture will be placed over the implant to restore the esthetics while a permanent prosthesis is being prepared
+After 4-6 months of implant placement, your dentist will order an x-ray to visualize if fusion of the bone and implant has taken place.
+Next, they will place a healing collar is over it to allow for undisturbed healing of the surgical site.
+This allows guides the attachment of gum tissue around the implant.
+The dentist places a temporary crown or a denture over the implant to restore the esthetics while a technician prepares a permanent prosthesis.

-- Tooth Replacement – after another 2-3 months, when the surgical site has healed and the implant has fused with the surrounding bone, a suitable prosthesis will be prepared and attached to the implant.
-For replacing a single missing tooth with an implant, a dental crown is used.
-However, for replacing multiple teeth, a partial denture or a bridge may be required.
+After another 2-3 months, when the surgical site has healed and the implant has fused with the surrounding bone, the dentist will prepare a suitable prosthesis and attach it to the implant.
+We use a dental crown for replacing a single missing tooth with an implant.
+However, for replacing multiple teeth, you might need a partial denture or a bridge.